 We have many fun and exciting ideas to share throughout the year.
 Our objective this year is not only preparing your child for Preschool but also to develop and nourish a love of learning.
 Some of the learning highlights I will cover include math, phonics, language, science, music, and of course art.
 This may sound a little overwhelming for your child, please be assured that the academic exposure your child will experience will in all be done in a developmentally appropriate manner.
 We will take our weekly theme, letter, number, etc. and incorporate them into the entire program.
 Most of the time your child will be learning a particular subject without even realizing they are learning.
 We encourage hands-on experiences and we promise to go above and beyond so that your child will learn and have fun each step of the way.

-In Head-Start the children begin a portfolio.
+In Early-Start the children begin a portfolio.
 A collection of their work that will follow them through Preschool.
 We have Parent-Teacher conferences two times throughout the year.
 You and your Teacher will develop goals for your child to accomplish.

 Be prepared to watch your child’s true potential blossom.
 We as parents and teachers are responsible for our little creators and so I promise to help you, as parents, with each step your child takes this year!
 One last hint; your child may or may not cling to you and cry for the first few days.
 This is normal and is usually harder for the parent than the child.
 If your child does become upset, reassure him or her of your love, pride and of your return.
 Then you need to go.
 This may sound and feel harsh, but this is the best method for both of you.
 Feel free to stand in the lobby until you feel comfortable enough to leave since in most cases, the child will only cry for a few minutes.
 We’ll all be just fine!
 You have my promise as a teacher!
 Please feel free to discuss any issue’s or concerns with the lead teacher.
 If you have any special skill or interest you would like to share please let them know.
 You are always welcome!